isomerpages/mindef-sg101/index.md

   - announcements:
       title: TD40 Roving Exhibitions
       id: announcements
-      subtitle: "Keep a lookout for them! "
+      subtitle: Keep a lookout for them!
       announcement_items:
-        - title: Esplanade MRT Concourse
+        - title: Total Defence For Thee
           date: 13 February 2024
+          announcement: >-
+            Starting from 13 February, there will also be TD40 roving exhibitions islandwide.

-          announcement: From 13 February (Tue) to 18 February (Sun).
-The TD40 Exhibition will showcase examples of Singaporeans putting TD into action and adopt a storytelling approach to inspire and encourage Singaporeans to continue playing their part to keep Singapore prepared and strong.
+            These exhibitions will showcase examples of Singaporeans putting TD into action and adopt a storytelling approach to inspire Singaporeans to continue playing their part to keep Singapore prepared and strong.
           link_text: ""
           link_url: ""
         - title: SAFRA Yishun
           date: 16 February 2024
-          announcement: "From 16 February (Fri) to 18 February (Sun). "
+          announcement: From 16 February (Fri) to 18 February (Sun).
           link_text: ""
           link_url: ""
         - title: Tampines Regional Library
           date: 19 February 2024
-          announcement: "From 19 February (Mon) to 25 February (Sun). "
+          announcement: From 19 February (Mon) to 25 February (Sun).
           link_text: ""
           link_url: ""
-        - title: SMU Basement Concourse
+        - title: Esplanade SMRT Station Concourse
-          date: 20 February 2024
+          date: 13 February 2024
-          announcement: "From 20 February (Tue) to 29 February (Sun). "
+          announcement: From 13 February (Tue) to 18 February (Sun).
           link_text: ""
           link_url: ""
         - title: SAFRA Mount Faber